westonstearns/Kaggle-Python-Tutorial/chapter2.md

 *** =sct

 --- type:NormalExercise lang:python xp:100 skills:2
-## Re-engineering our Titanic data set
+## Feature-engineering for our Titanic data set

 Data Science is an art that benefits from a human element.
 Enter feature engineering: creatively engineering your own features by combining the different existing variables.